-These words of encouragement have profound implications for us today.
+These words have profound implications for us today.
 In the face of a chaotic and divisive world, it can be easy to feel beaten down.
 In our darkest moments, as we look outside ourselves to escape our suffering, Paul invites us to remember that true joy comes from God.
 In the midst of difficulty, we can look to the perseverance of Christ and feel strengthened.
 While society talks of “us vs. them”, we can lean into unity and take comfort in the knowledge that we are not alone.

 “4 Rejoice in the Lord always.
 I will say it again: Rejoice!
 5 Let your gentleness be evident to all.
 The Lord is near.
 6 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 7 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”

 To learn more about Philippians and the New Testament letters, explore the Letters Bible Bundle from Alabaster.